 “For if before men, indeed, they be punished, yet is their hope full of immortality; Chastised a little, they shall be greatly blessed, because God tried them and found them worthy of himself.”

 Very few of us are called to lay down our lives for Christ.
 At least for the moment anyway.
-But from the time of Nero Caesar to Napoleon, who once taunted a Catholic Cardinal with the words “Your Eminence, are you not aware that I have the power to destroy the Catholic Church?”, straight on through to modern times, the enemies of Christ have sought to destroy His Catholic Church by various means of persecution.
+But from the time of Nero Caesar to Napoleon, who once taunted a Catholic Cardinal with the words “Your Eminence, are you not aware that I have the power to destroy the Catholic Church?”, straight on through to modern times, the enemies of Christ have sought to defile and destroy His mystical bride the Catholic Church by various means of persecution.
 Yet in every century, these blatant attacks have yielded an even stronger church.

 Yes, the blood of the martyrs is indeed the seed of the faith.
 May we always seek to emulate these brave men and women as we too seek to “run the race and compete well for the faith.”
 (2 Timothy 4:7).